ALGANSEE TOWNSHIP HISTORY

 The first township meeting and election were held at the house of Horace Purdy early in May 1838.
 The settlers at the time wished to call their new township ” Carlton,” but the Legislature at this time was much interested in “Indian names,” or what they thought were Indian names.
 As a matter of fact, this appears to be another Schoolcraft creation, and has no meaning in the Indian tongues of the time and place.
 More Algansee history…

-Notice to Algansee Township Residents
+Public Notice Algansee Township

 Call MISSDIG 811